Who Gray Blending Is Not For β and What to Consider Instead

-One of the more consistent moments in a consultation happens when I have to tell someone that what they've come in asking for isn't what they actually need.
+One of the more consistent moments in a consultation is when I have to tell someone that what they came in asking for isn't what they actually need.
 Clients often arrive with a clear idea of what they want, having researched and thought it through, maybe even showing me a photo.
-Saying "I don't think that's the right approach for your hair" requires more confidence in the result than the client currently has.
+Saying "I don't think that's the right approach for your hair" requires more confidence in the result than the client currently has, and more honesty than most consultations are built around.

 Gray blending is not a universal solution.
-The problem isn’t the technique.
-It’s the mismatch.
+The problem isn't the technique.
+It's the mismatch.
 It works exceptionally well for the right person.
-For the wrong candidate, it produces a result that looks neither like intentional color nor like natural gray — something in between that satisfies no one.
+For the wrong candidate, it produces a result that looks neither like intentional color nor like natural gray β something in between that satisfies no one.
+The pattern below is one example: isolated, dense gray with nothing yet to blend into.
 Knowing who it isn't for is as important as knowing who it is for.

 Clients Who Want Complete, Solid Coverage

-For the full explanation of what gray blending actually produces:
+For the full explanation of what gray blending actually produces and why it isn't a single technique:

 Clients With Very Low Gray Percentage

-Clients with very low gray percentages — roughly under 20 percent — often don't have enough gray distributed throughout the hair to blend naturally.
+Clients with very low gray percentages β roughly under 20 percent β often don't have enough gray distributed throughout the hair to blend naturally.
 The sparse, isolated gray strands read differently from distributed gray: they appear as individual anomalies rather than as a tonal layer that can be worked with.
-Blending at this stage often produces a result that looks uneven rather than dimensional, because the base material isn't there yet.
+Blending at this stage often produces an uneven result rather than a dimensional one, because the base material isn't there yet.

 For clients at this stage, selective highlighting or subtle low-maintenance color is typically a better fit.
-The goal is to create softness and dimension that echoes where the hair is going — without prematurely committing to a blending strategy, the hair isn't ready to support yet.
+The goal is to create softness and dimension that echoes where the hair is going β without prematurely committing to a strategy the hair isn't ready to support yet.

 Clients Who Are Emotionally Attached to Solid Root Precision